EmmaEwert/KITTY/docs/index.rst

 KITTY Imports Tiled Tilemaps Yay!
 =================================

-Yet another Tiled importer for Unity.
+This is a Tiled importer for Unity.

-KITTY differentiates itself through seamless basic integration, automatic object-to-prefab instantiation, and friction-free translation from Tiled custom properties to C# fields.
+KITTY differentiates itself from other Tiled importers through seamless basic integration, automatic object-to-prefab instantiation, and friction-free translation from Tiled custom properties to C# fields.

 KITTY imports every graphic, object and setting you've defined in your Tiled tilemaps into Unity.